-After the public circulation period for this environmental document, all comments will be considered, and the Project Development Team will select a preferred alternative and make the final determination of the project's effect on the environment.
-Under CEQA, if no unmitigable significant adverse impacts are identified, the Midpen Board of Directors will consider approval of a Mitigated ND and Mitigation Monitoring and Reporting Plan (MMRP).
+After the public circulation period for this environmental document, all comments were considered, and the Project Development Team selected a preferred alternative, as described in Section 1.8.
+Under CEQA, Midpen has determined that the project would have no unmitigable significant adverse impacts, and has prepared a Mitigated Negative Declaration (MND).
+The Midpen Board of Directors approved the MND and Mitigation Monitoring and Reporting Plan (MMRP; see Appendix C) on August 28, 2024.

-Similarly, if Caltrans, as assigned by FHWA, determines the NEPA action does not significantly impact the environment, Caltrans will issue a Finding of No Significant Impact (FONSI).
+Caltrans, as assigned by FHWA, has determined that the NEPA action would not significantly impact the environment, and has issued a Finding of No Significant Impact (FONSI).